9beach/analyze-sgf/README.en-US.md

 ```

 In Microsoft Windows, it should be run with `analyze-sgf.cmd` rather than
-`analyze-sgf`, but for convenience, we'll term all as `analyze-sgf`.
-Now let's
+`analyze-sgf`, but for convenience, we'll call it `analyze-sgf`.
+Now let's look
-look at how to use them one by one.
+at how to use them one by one.

 To run `analyze-sgf`, you need to set the KataGo path in the
 `.analyze-sgf.yml` file in your home directory.
 The contents of the